NKUShaw/NKUShaw.github.io/_pages/about.md

   - /about.html
 ---

 My name is Yang Xiao (肖扬). a Ph.D. student in Computer Science at the University of Tulsa, Tulsa, Oklahoma, USA under the supervision of [Prof. Bo Hui](https://bohui.herokuapp.com/).
-I come from China and graduated from Nankai University, Tianjin, China.
+I come from China and graduated from Nankai University, Tianjin, China, where I got my bachelor's degree.
 Now, my research interests are trustworthy artificial intelligence and AI for Science.

 <h2 id="new">News</h2>